 The following pop-up window will appear.

-You should keep the file python-3.6.2.exe somewhere on your computer in case you need to reinstall Python (not likely necessary).
+You should keep the file python-3.7.4.exe somewhere on your computer in case you need to reinstall Python (not likely necessary).

-You may now follow the instructions to download and install Java (if you have not already done so), and then the instruction to download and install the Eclipse IDE (for Python, Java, or both ).
-Note: you you need to download/install Java even if you are using Eclipse only for Python)
+You may now follow the instructions to download and install Java (you should have already installed Java, but if you haven't, it is OK to do so now, so long as you install both Python and Java before you install Eclipse), and then follows the instruction to download and install the Eclipse IDE.
+Note: you need to download/install Java even if you are using Eclipse only for Python)